 If you have to have a tooth removed, there are various options available to replace the missing tooth.

-Wisdom teeth are the third and final set of molars that hopefully erupt normally in the late teen's mouth.
-Unfortunately, many people experience problems from wisdom teeth; in most cases, this is because the teeth haven't sufficient room to erupt.
-This can cause impactions, crowding, improper bites, possible painful infections as well as other problems.
+Wisdom teeth are the third and final set of molars that hopefully erupt normally in the late teen’s mouth.
+Unfortunately, many people experience problems from wisdom teeth; in most cases, this is because the teeth haven’t sufficient room to erupt.
+This can cause impactions, crowding, improper bites, possible painful infections as well as other problems such as decay on the next door teeth (such as in the image above, orange arrow).

 At Kawana Dental, we recommend having a full mouth X-ray called an OPG during the teen years and possibly every few years after that to monitor possible wisdom teeth as well as other periodontal or jaw problems